-The access to the real can only be done through the encounter with the impossible.
+The access to the real can only be made through the encounter with the impossible.
 But where find the impossible?
 It is uniquely the double turn which would encircle a true opinion taken momentarily as a fixed point (fixion).
-With this double turn, true opinion is in the perspective of the movement of transformation which ex-sists this true opinion.
+With this double turn, true opinion is a perspective on the movement of transformation which ex-sists this true opinion.
 True opinion as unique fixion is the cause of desire.
-But saying only appears through the fall of the cause of desire.
-It is by 'avowing itself' false that true opinion can leave room for the exsistence to saying.
+But saying only appears through the collapse of the cause of desire.
+It is by 'avowing itself' false that true opinion can leave room for the ex-sistence to saying.
 It is by throwing itself (se defaussant), it is because it is thrown away that the o-object can make saying ex-sist.
-The cause of desire (of the order of the said) can only make saying exist by being circled by the double turn of equivocation ('it's that' followed by 'it's not that') which shows it itself as impossible, fragile, ephemeral.
+The cause of desire (of the order of the said) can only make saying exist by being circled by the double turn of equivocation ('it's that'